Turkey After the Elections – Where is it Heading?

 Rana Deep Islam

-Dr. Rana Deep Islam works as a Business Development Executive in the Government and Public Sector for Germany, Switzerland, and Austria at EY, one of the largest professional services firms.
-Prior to joining EY he worked as a campaign manager for the SPD’s chancellor candidate Martin Schulz during his campaign in the run-up to the German federal elections in 2017.
-Prior to that, he was in charge of the management of the European project portfolio at Stiftung Mercator and gained further professional experience at the European Parliament, the School of Advanced International Studies (SAIS), and the Gesellschaft für Internationale Zusammenarbeit (GIZ).
+Dr. Rana Deep Islam works as a Berlin-based Client Development Advisor for the Public Sector at McKinsey & Company.
+Prior to joining McKinsey & Company he had been a Senior Manager at EY and a campaign manager for the SPD’s chancellor candidate Martin Schulz during his campaign in the run-up to the German federal elections in 2017.
+Prior to that, he was in charge of the management of the European project portfolio at Stiftung Mercator and gained further professional experience at the Bertelsmann Foundation, the European Parliament, the School of Advanced International Studies (SAIS), and the Gesellschaft für Internationale Zusammenarbeit (GIZ).
 Rana holds an MA from the College of Europe in Bruges and a PhD from the University of Erlangen-Nurnberg.
-In his PhD studies, Rana compared the Middle East politics of the EU and Turkey.
-He was a DAAD/AICGS Research Fellow in May and June 2011.
-Rana publishes frequently in academic journals and media on European affairs and German politics.
+He was a DAAD/AGI Research Fellow in May and June 2011.
+Rana publishes frequently in academic journals and media on European affairs and long-term economic development.

 Recep Tayyip Erdogan finally made it a third time.
 With an outcome of 49.8 percent, the Prime Minister’s Justice and Development Party (AKP) won the absolute majority of votes in last Sunday’s national elections.
 Interestingly German media reacted very cautiously in commenting on the result.
 The prevailing opinion delivered by most of Germany’s newspapers labeled the result as a major setback for Erdogan as the AKP missed its goal of reaching a two-thirds majority.
 Only such an outcome would have allowed the Turkish government to unilaterally change the constitution into a presidential, France-like system, as was announced by Erdogan at his rally.
 It is true that the AKP now needs to seek national consent, especially when it comes to approaching the parliamentary opposition.
 Implementing a constitutional reform is only possible if the AKP aligns with either the social democratic CHP or the nationalistic MHP, the two other parties represented in the Grand National Assembly.
 However, looking at the numbers will quickly make it clear that the AKP is far from legitimately being considered the election’s loser.
 For the first time in Turkey’s republican history a party was re-elected three times in a row while being able to increase its share of the votes each time.
 At the end of the next legislative period, Erdogan will look back on a twelve-year term in power.
 In this time his government changed the face of the country in an unprecedented manner.
 The AKP passed major democratic reforms which had been unthinkable under the reign of the secular elites running the country for most decades during the Cold War period.
 Turkey can furthermore call itself the second-biggest growing market economy, topped only by China.
 GDP growth rates of 9 to 10 percent are way beyond the reach of most of the European states.
 It comes as no surprise that decision-makers in Ankara see their country playing in one league with the BRIC states.
 In a slightly exaggerated response but with a certain seed of truth, the respect and admiration from some observers put Erdogan on the same level with the country’s republican founding father Mustafa Kemal Atatürk.